LiskArchive/lisk-sdk/README.md

 node app.js
 ```

-For more details on application and other configurations along with more samples please visit Lisk official [documentation portal](http://docs.lisk.io).

 The role model of big-scale application created using Lisk SDK is the client of Lisk network - [Lisk Core](https://github.com/liskhq/lisk-core).

+More details on the usage and other configurations along with more samples will become available on Lisk official [documentation portal](http://docs.lisk.io).

 ## Get Involved